-When we receive Holy Communion, our lives are renewed, and we are in union with Jesus Christ, the giver of life.
+When we receive Holy Communion, our life is renewed and we are in union with Jesus Christ, the giver of life.
 Sin is sickness that leads to our spiritual death.
 The Church is a hospital for sinners to receive healing.
 We are healed by receiving the Body and Blood of Christ in a worthy manner.
 Just like the disciples experienced the physical presence of Jesus Christ in Jerusalem, today we experience His physical presence by receiving His Body and Blood.
-When we receive the Holy Eucharist, Christ lives in us, and we live in Him (St. John 6:56).
+When we receive Holy Eucharist, Christ lives in us, and we live in Him (St. John 6:56).
 Before we receive the Holy Eucharist, we shall examine our hearts.
-This includes repenting, confessing our sins, and reconciling with one another.
+This includes repenting and confessing our sins and reconciling with one another.
 We prepare with prayer and fasting.
 We prepare by actively participating in the Holy Qurbana.
-The Humility of Jesus

-In Biblical times, foot washing was an act of welcome, always done by a servant.
-In St. John 13:3-17, Jesus rose from the supper, wrapped Himself with a towel, and washed His disciples' feet.
+The Humility of Jesus In Biblical times, foot washing was always an act of welcome done by a servant.
+In St. John 13:3-17, Jesus rose from the supper, wrapped Himself with a towel and washed His disciples' feet.
 This was an act of humility and love.
 When it was Simon Peter's turn, he said, "You shall never wash my feet!"
-Jesus replies that if He does not wash his feet, he cannot have a part in His Kingdom.
-Simon then said, "Lord, not only my feet, but also my hands and my head!"
+Jesus replies that if Learning Outcome Check Examine how the lamb of God takes away the sin of the world in the context of the Feast of Passover.
+He does not wash his feet, he cannot have a part in His Kingdom.
+Simon then said "Lord, not only my feet but also my hands and my head!"
 Jesus said to him, "He who is bathed needs only to wash his feet but is completely clean."
-Our whole body is cleansed through baptism, but we still sin, which leaves us defiled and dirty.
+Our whole body is cleansed through baptism, but we still sin which leaves us defiled and dirty.
 The Church provides the sacrament of Confession so we can be cleansed again.
-The foot washing represents the sacrament of Holy Confession by which we are cleansed of our sins.
-The same God who raised people from the dead, fed the multitudes, and calmed the seas also washed the feet of His disciples as if He was their servant.
+The feet washing represents the sacrament of Holy Confession by which we are cleansed of our sins.
+The same God who raised people from the dead, fed the multitudes, and calmed the seas, also washed the feet of His disciples as if He was their servant.
 This is what it means to be humble.
-We may think of ourselves as older or better than our brothers and sisters.
+We may think of ourselves as older, or better than our brothers and sisters.
 However, Jesus shows us that we need to serve our brothers and sisters, like He served His disciples.
 Christ even washed the feet of Judas, even though He already knew that Judas was going to betray Him.
 Through washing the feet of His disciples, Jesus showed us His love, humility, and the truth behind His ministry.
+Icon of the Mystical Supper